 Look at the result for the keyword “men’s tuxedos” below.
 Nordstrom’s page is right there at the top.
 It’s not there because it has the most backlinks or social media shares – it’s there because of Nordstrom’s overall website authority.

 “Because Nordstrom is a brand that, on and off the web, has built a remarkable reputation on all of the positive signals around its brand and its website as a whole.”

 If you’re not already incorporating conversion rate optimization (CRO) into your SEO campaign and your website optimization, you should start today.

 Search engine optimization alone cannot deliver great results for your business.
-You need to not only get clicks, drive organic traffic and finally rank at #1 or #2 in the organic listings, but you also need convert visitors into customers.
+You need to not only get clicks, but also drive organic traffic, and finally, rank at #1 or #2 in the organic listings.
+But you also need to convert visitors into customers.

 To maximize your search results, pay closer attention to the long-tail keywords showing commercial intent.
 They’re more relevant and defined when used in the search.

 What’s more, long-tail keywords can help you drive search traffic that converts into customers in real-time.

 Are you familiar with CRO?
 How have you been able to use it to convert your search traffic into customers?
 How do you plan out your own website optimization?